BookStackApp/website/content/docs/admin/oidc-auth.md

 - Discovery covers fetching the auth & token endpoints, in addition to parsing any keys at the JWKS URI, from the `<issuer>/.well-known/openid-configuration` endpoint.
   - Issuer discovery is not supported.
+- RP-initiated logout is supported if enabled, but any other logout mechanisms are not supported.

 ### BookStack Configuration